Vaiginta/ostmorden/README.md

 `npm install`

 to build:
 `npm run build`

-to run on webpack dev server:
+to run on a webpack dev server:
 `npm run serve`